Frequently Asked Questions

 - What does the practicum entail?

-- Can I complete my scholarly project and practicum at my current place of work?
+- Can I complete my practicums at my current place of work?

-- Do all of the required hours for the scholarly project and practicum have to take place face-to-face with
+- Do all of the required hours for the practicums have to take place face-to-face with

 - I work full-time.
 What if I am not able to complete all of the required hours related